 If the body of your email is intended to get people to click a link inside your email which takes them to your lead capture page, then a short, punchy email which entices people to click the link to learn more has always worked best for me.
 For example:

-The email is short and to the point, aims to create lots of intrigue and contains a strong call to action.
+The email is short and to the point, it aims to create lots of intrigue and contains a strong call to action.

 As regards emails which are intended to sell your products or products you are promoting as an affiliate, you should only ever send these to people who are already on your subscriber list.
 In this instance a longer email usually works better as you need to tell your reader why the product is something they need that solves a problem you know they have (for an internet marketing product this could be ‘not getting enough traffic’ or for a health product it could be ‘needing to get fitter’).
 It is also important that this email is honest.
 For example if you are promoting a downloadable workout and dieting guide you shouldn’t tell them it will enable them to get a beach-ready physique, whilst eating whatever they want, with only 5 minutes light exercise a day.
 If you do pull tricks like that and people buy them, they certainly won’t trust you again or want to buy anything from you or through you in the future.